ferrohd/CLup/RASD.md

 #### C.1.
 Definitions

+- **Visitor**: person which is not registered to the system but is performing the operations to register.
 - **User**: person which is correctly registered to the system, it abstracts the concepts of clupper and store manager.
 - **Customer**: person which wants to enter a store, it abstracts the concepts of clupper and guest.
 - **Clupper**: person (both user and customer) which is able to use the basic services offered by CLup (join a queue and book a visit).